elerel/ms3-kiwi-lingo/README.md

 #### Colour Scheme

 The colour scheme in Kiwi Lingo is intended to be eye-catching and fun.
-I also wanted to incorporate some of the classic New Zealand colours, such as Black, silver and white, adding in some eye-catching colour that are used mostly in the site's buttons and search bars.
+I also wanted to incorporate some of the classic New Zealand colours, such as black, silver and white, adding in some eye-catching and attention-grabbing colours that are used mostly in the site's buttons and search bars.
 Throughout the site pages, I used a black to white linear gradient background image effect which seemed to work nicely with the theme of the site.
-Using [Color-] The main colours of the site used are:
+I used [Color-Hex](https://www.color-hex.com/) to create the below colour chart.
+The main colours of the site used are:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620243920/colorscheme_nadi8v.png)

 #### Typography

-Having taken inspiration from [100% Pure New Zealand](https://www.newzealand.com/ie/) I initially was looking to use the Pakati font, but I was unable to source it in any of the font libraries so instead went for something as close to it as possible, using["Luckiest Guy"](https://fonts.google.com/specimen/Luckiest+Guy) as a good contender.
+Having taken inspiration from [100% Pure New Zealand](https://www.newzealand.com/ie/) I initially was looking to use the ["Pakati"](https://designersinstitute.nz/case-study/pure-pakati/) font, but I was unable to source it in any of the font libraries so instead went for something as close to it as possible, whilst keeping it a fun, informal theme, using ["Luckiest Guy"](https://fonts.google.com/specimen/Luckiest+Guy) which proved a good contender.
 I paired it with the font ["Raleway"](https://fonts.google.com/specimen/Raleway) and these are the two fonts mainly used throughout the site, using Sans Serif as the fallback font just in case there is any reason the chosen fonts are not being imported.

 #### Imagery